 It’s unlikely that workplace productivity tips would come from the punk rock world.
 Techniques to doing things better are all around you.
 We all need to tap into the things we love to find answers to what might not be working.
 From that we can make the changes necessary to be better at what we do.
 What things do you need to change to be a rock star at work?

 If you want to learn ways to put punctuality in your workday and be on time.
 Join me for the workshop: Time Management: Creating Powerful Effectiveness.
 Maximize your efficiency in your workday.
 Learn to free up time for high priority tasks.
 Decrease your stress and feeling of being overwhelmed Wednesday, March 1, 2017 from 5-7pm.
 There is limited seating, please contact me for the event details.

 Never heard of Henry Rollins but interested in his music?
 This music isn’t for the faint of heart, turn up your speakers to 11 and watch this cool video.

-Margo Brown is a Productivity Coach and Professional Organizer with Wave Productivity.
+Margo Crawford is a Productivity Expert and Certified Coach with Wave Productivity.
 She works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-She serves the Tempe and Phoenix area in Arizona.
-If you want to get more organized in your office call 602-677-8275 or email firstname.lastname@example.org.
+She coaches by phone nationally and in person in Arizona, Rhode Island and Massachusetts.
+If you want to be a rock star in your office call 602-677-8275 or email email@example.com.